 22 Nov – Visiting Nepali Demo

 These are a couple aspiring Nepalese type designers here for two weeks.
 Fiona and Jo are intensely working with them to create a Devanagari typeface (almost from scratch) while they are here.
-During a short break, they offered us a demo of lettering and spoke a bit about sign painting.
+During a short break, they offered us a calligraphy demo and spoke a bit about sign painting.

 Gerry being the internationally recognized expert of Greek type design, is also a fanatical collector of Greek type history.
 In most cases these are rare, priceless, un-replacable pieces of history that, luckily for our education, he is happy to share with the class.
 Quote of the week: “The Greek script is like a roller-coaster for your hand.” — Dan R.